PikaJew002/handrolled/README.md

 ];
 ```

-In order to use the `AuthenticateSession` middleware (see section below for details), you'll need to have a `auth.php` file.
+In order to use the `AuthenticateEdible` middleware (see section below for details), you'll need to have a `auth.php` file.

 ```php
 // {project_dir}/config/auth.php